Louisiana residents flee as Hurricane Delta bears down on U.S. Gulf Coast

 Hurricane Laura, which struck the city in late August, “is still very fresh and very raw and I think that had something to do with more people evacuating for Delta,” Hunter said.

-Across the state’s southwest, schools and government offices closed, residents boarded windows and moved out of the storm’s path.
+Schools and government offices were closed, residents boarded windows and moved out of the storm’s path in several parishes.
 Officials ordered evacuations in those communities facing the second major hurricane in as many months.

 “I know people in Louisiana, especially the southwest, are very strong and very resilient, but they are going to be tested here,” Governor John Bel Edwards said at a Thursday news conference.

-Forecast models show Delta weakening slightly but remaining at or near a category 3 hurricane at landfall between the cities of Lake Charles and Lafayette, driving an up to 11-foot (3.3 meter) storm surge on the coast.
+Forecast models show Delta making landfall as a category 2 hurricane by Friday evening, according to the National Weather Service.
 It could also unleash tornadoes as it moves over land and drop up to 10 inches (25 cm) of rain.

 Laura damaged tens of thousands of homes, leaving roofs throughout the region dotted with protective blue tarps, and left more than 6,000 people still living temporarily in hotels.

-“They never had time to recover from Laura and now this next storm is hitting them.
-They never had time to get back on their feet and they didn’t think they could survive the second one,” Cathy Evans, 63, said of her daughter’s family as she helped them move out of their Lake Charles home.
+Along a pasture east of Lake Charles, Addison Alford manned a mobile weather radar station brought in from Oklahoma on Thursday because the permanent station was damaged during Laura.

-Evans, who traveled to Lake Charles from Texarkana, Arkansas, left with her daughter and family for Texas on Thursday evening as Louisiana was closing its flood control gates.
+He and a colleague plan to ride out the storm from inside a heavy vehicle equipped a radar dish.
+“We’re really trying to make sure the data streams stay up during the entire event,” he said.

-Cities along the Gulf Coast from Galveston, Texas, to New Orleans are experiencing gusty winds and rain.
-Louisiana received a federal emergency declaration and Wal-Mart WMT.N said it was closing many of its stores across the Gulf Coast as a precaution.
+Cities along the Gulf Coast from Galveston, Texas, to New Orleans are experiencing gusty winds, rain and local flooding.
+Louisiana and Mississippi received federal emergency declaration that will bring additional resources to the region.

 Energy companies halted 92%, or nearly 1.7 million barrels per day of offshore oil output, and 62% of natural gas production, data showed.
 The U.S. Coast Guard closed ports from Beaumont, Texas, to Lake Charles ahead of the storm.